Tropical Forestry (International Commonwealth Scholarship) MSc by Distance Learning

 - At least one reference – submitted directly by the referee to the online application system.
 Referees will be sent an email request however applicants are responsible for seeking permission from their referees in advance of submitting their application; for ensuring that their referees are available to complete the reference by the deadline; and that the referees have received the reference request email.

-- An offer letter to start chosen course of study in the 2019-2020 academic year – uploaded to the online application system
+- An offer letter from Bangor University for a place of study in the 2020/21 academic year – uploaded to the CSC’s online application system

 - Full transcripts detailing all higher education qualifications (with certified translations if not in English) – uploaded to the online application system